Smith-Pad/subjects/README.md

 For the test, the script that is used for the topic route is based on shell scripting. like BASH, which has user prompts what will generate a lesson plan and generate it dynamically.

+### Experimenting Subjects on WSL
+In this subsection, we are going to be talking about experimenting Subjects on WSL